Ready to make a living without forgetting to live?

 Midlife doesn’t have to be a crisis.
 And together we’re going to prove it!

-Although it had been my dream when I was a teenager to work in broadcasting, the reality was not what I imagined.
-At the age of 29 I felt burnt out and disillusioned.
+At the age of 29 I felt burnt out and disillusioned with my job at the BBC.
 So I took my first gamble.

 I left the BBC and became one of Europe’s first accredited Executive Coaches.
 I built my business over the next two decades until I became an authority in my field.
 Today I speak around the world on the future of leadership and the future of work and I coach leaders, entrepreneurs and individuals who want to grow and change.
 You can find out more about my corporate work at www.thatpeoplething.com

-But all my research and insights, not to mention the menopause and a slowly deepening midlife crisis, brought me to a new crossroads in my own life, and triggered another brilliant gamble.
+A few years ago, my research and insights, not to mention a slowly deepening midlife crisis, brought me to a new crossroads in my life, and triggered another brilliant gamble.

 Work isn't working.
 We all love to hate our jobs.
 Everyone moans about the same things: we're not listened to; we're not trusted; we spend our time in pointless meetings; we're weighed down by bureaucracy; we hate our boss; we're overloaded and work saps time and energy from the rest of our lives.